 Model the kind of behaviour you want from your teen

 If you want your teen to stop yelling, make sure you stop yelling.
 If you want your teen to respect your feelings, respect their feelings.
 Teenagers are beginning to become more aware of their relationships and how they are treated within those relationships.
 Be a role model for the kind of person that you would like your teen to become.

 Your teenager is under a lot of pressure academically and socially.
-They are trying to figure out what to study, and what they would like to become as an adult.
+They are trying to figure out what to study and what they would like to become adults.
 Try not to invalidate your teenagers experience by telling them that what they are stressed about is nothing compared to your stress.
 Sit with your teen as they explain what they are feeling or what they are going through.
 Listen with empathy and compassion.

 Accept their differences

 Your teen might be questioning their identity, culture, and religion.
 This can be upsetting.
 This is part of your teen becoming their own person with their own values.

 Overprotecting them at this stage is more harmful than helpful.
 Teenagers need to experience rejection and failure to learn how to manage emotions and setbacks.
 Protecting your teenager from suffering does not enable them to become resilient adults.
 Teach your teenager about safety in an honest way.
 Scare tactics do not work.
 Over interfering with your teen’s life does not teach them how to take care of themselves or solve problems independently.